Program

 Important Remarks

-• Course success will consist of 30% midterm I, 30% midterm II, and 40% final exam.
-Students, who do not attend midterm exams, are not admitted to the final exam and get VF.
+• Course success will consist of 25% midterm I, 25% midterm II, and 50% final exam.

 • Students can attend only those classes for which they are officially enrolled.

-• A PDF file about Naming Chemical Compounds is available on the Chemistry Department web site.
+• A PDF file about Naming Chemical Compounds is available on the Chemistry Department website.

 Related Files